Negligence and Damages Bill

 Overview

-The Negligence and Damages Bill aims to reform the law in England and Wales concerning liability for negligence causing psychiatric injury and to update the rules on damages for personal injuries and death.
-It clarifies existing laws, making them more accessible and consistent, and adjusts compensation calculations for various scenarios.
+The Negligence and Damages Bill aims to reform the law in England and Wales concerning negligence claims related to psychiatric injury and damages awarded for personal injuries and death.
+It clarifies the rules around who can claim for psychiatric harm, modifies how damages are calculated for personal injuries (especially when life expectancy is reduced), and introduces a new framework for bereavement damages.

 Description